 Websites that draw traffic are valuable commodities to the right people.
 But it can be difficult to know how to value them appropriately and where to find bargains to flip websites for profit.

-A course offered by Her Paper Route called the Blog Flipping Masterclass will teach you the right way to sell a blog or other website.
-You’ll learn to properly value the potential of a site based on its historical traffic, and how to market that site to accumulate maximum profit
+A course offered by The Website Flip called the Best Deep-Dive Course Into Website Flipping will teach you the right way to sell a blog or other website.
+You’ll learn to properly value the potential of a site based on its historical traffic, and how to market that site to accumulate maximum profit.

 59. Flip Houses